 South Africa has numerous National and private parks, some are malaria free, and offer abundant wildlife and unique flora.
 Safaris offer professional rangers, passionate about the country and whose knowledge of fauna and flora is truly fascinating and overwhelming.

 Additional to all these natural wonders we must add the unique Fynbos plant species.
-The plant world is divided into six floral “Kingdoms”, of which the fynbos Kingdom is the smallest in size but contains an extraordinary diversity of plants and approximatly 12000 species concentrated mostly in the Cape.
+The plant world is divided into six floral “Kingdoms”, of which the Fynbos Kingdom is the smallest in size but contains an extraordinary diversity of plants and approximately 12000 species concentrated mostly in the Cape.